MSU Human Resources >> Benefits >> Cobra >> COBRA FAQs

 • The child stops being eligible for coverage under the plan as a “dependent child.”

-For the other qualifying events (divorce or legal separation of the employee and spouse or a dependent child’s losing eligibility for coverage as a dependent child), you must notify the Plan Administrator within 60 days of the qualifying event.
-You must provide this notice to MSU Human Resources in writing.
-Copies of legal documents, such as a copy of the Divorce Decree, with custody information, if children are involved, or a signed separation agreement, should be included with the written request.
+For other qualifying events (divorce or legal separation of the employee and spouse or a dependent child losing eligibility for coverage as a dependent child), you must notify the Plan Administrator within 60 days of the qualifying event, in writing.
+Copies of legal documents, such as a copy of the Divorce Decree with custody information (if children are involved) or a signed separation agreement should be included with the written request.

 Upon notification of a qualifying event, MSU Human Resources will promptly offer COBRA continuation coverage to each qualified beneficiary.
 This coverage is crucial as it gives each beneficiary an independent right to elect COBRA continuation coverage.
-It is worth noting that covered employees can also elect COBRA continuation coverage for their spouses and parents for their children.
+It is worth noting that covered employees can also elect COBRA continuation coverage for their spouse and children.

-COBRA continuation coverage is a temporary continuation of coverage.
-When the qualifying event is the death of the employee, the employee's becoming entitled to Medicare benefits (under Part A, Part B, or both), your divorce or legal separation, or a dependent child's losing eligibility as a dependent child, COBRA continuation coverage lasts for up to a total of 36 months.
-When the qualifying event is the end of employment or reduction of the employee's hours of employment, AND the employee becomes entitled to Medicare benefits less than 18 months before the qualifying event, COBRA continuation coverage for qualified beneficiaries other than the employee lasts until 36 months after the date of Medicare entitlement.
-For example, suppse a covered employee becomes entitled to Medicare eight months before the date on which his employment terminates.
-In that case, COBRA continuation coverage for his spouse and children can last up to 36 months after the date of Medicare entitlement, equal to 28 months after the qualifying event date (36 months minus eight months).
+COBRA continuation coverage is a TEMPORARY continuation of coverage.
+When the qualifying event is the death of the employee, the employee becoming entitled to Medicare benefits (under Part A, Part B, or both), your divorce or legal separation, or a dependent child losing eligibility as a dependent child, COBRA continuation coverage lasts for up to a total of 36 months.
+When the qualifying event is the end of employment or reduction of the employee's hours of employment AND the employee becomes entitled to Medicare benefits, less than 18 months before the qualifying event, COBRA continuation coverage for qualified beneficiaries other than the employee lasts until 36 months after the date of Medicare entitlement.
+For example, suppose a covered employee becomes entitled to Medicare eight months before the date on which their employment terminates.
+In that case, COBRA continuation coverage for their spouse and children can last up to 36 months after the date of Medicare entitlement, equal to 28 months after the qualifying event date (36 months minus eight months).
 Otherwise, when the qualifying event is the end of employment or reduction of the employee’s hours of employment, COBRA continuation coverage generally lasts for only 18 months.
-There are two ways in which these 18-months of COBRA continuation coverage can be extended.
+There are two ways in which these 18-months of COBRA continuation coverage can be extended (see below).

 In order to protect your family’s rights, you should keep the Plan Administrator informed of any changes in the addresses of family members.
 For your records, you should also keep a copy of any notices you send to the Plan Administrator.